phanxgames/dictionaryjs/readme.md

-A simple dictionary wrapper for JavaScript objects providing associative array functionality and helpful methods.
-Methods include: get, set, getDefault, remove, has, size, empty, asyncEmpty, forEach, and asyncForEach.
+A simple dictionary wrapper for JavaScript providing hashmap functionality with the added benefit of accessing keys using box and dot operators!

-### New ES6 Version

-An amazing new version is now available, taking advantage of ES6 proxy classes and generator/yield flow controls.
-See <a href="https://www.npmjs.com/package/dictionaryjs-es6">dictionaryjs-es6</a> to start using it today!

 ### Features

-* Get and Set entries as key/value pairs
+* Stores key/value pairs within a Associative Array like collections.
+* Use dot operator and brackets to access keys.
+* Remove key using the DELETE operator.
+* Iterator to support for..of looping.
+* Async/await support with Promises.
+* Set and Get methods for accessing keys.
-* GetDefault method with default value if value is not found
+* GetDefault method with default value if value is not found.
-* Remove key from dictionary
+* Remove method to remove key from collection.
-* Get length of dictionary
+* Size method to get total key count within collection.
-* Built-in forEach and asyncForEach loops
+* Built-in forEach and asyncForEach methods for looping.
-* Ability to break forEach and asyncForEach loops
-* asyncForEach now has a end callback which will be called once the loop is complete
-* Empty and asyncEmpty to clear all entries from dictionary

-### Change Log

-#### 0.0.8

-* Improved the forEach loop to not use a seperate array for keys.
-* Added Empty and asyncEmpty to quickly remove all entries from the dictionary.
+* Empty and asyncEmpty to remove all entries from collection.

-#### 0.0.9 - 0.0.12

-* Updated README announcing the new ES6 version, see <a href="https://www.npmjs.com/package/dictionaryjs-es6">dictionaryjs-es6</a>.
+* Has method checking if key is within collection.

 ### install